KARNATISAITHARUN/documentation/using-ocular/tutorials/c-language.md

-# Using ShiftLeft Ocular to Analyze a C Language Application
+# Using ShiftLeft Ocular to Investigate a C Language Application

-You can use ShiftLeft Ocular to analyze your C language applications.
-This article illustrates how, by using the example of [CVE-2016-6480 Linux Kernel](https://nvd.nist.gov/vuln/detail/CVE-2016-6480).
+You can use ShiftLeft Ocular to investigate your C language applications.
+This tutorial illustrates how, by using the example of [CVE-2016-6480 Linux Kernel](https://nvd.nist.gov/vuln/detail/CVE-2016-6480).
 The vulnerability is a race condition that exists in the Linux Kernel version 4.7, in the `ioctl_send_fib in drivers/scsi/aacraid/commctrl.c` function.

 ## Downloading the Example